deltachat/deltachat-pages/en/download.md

 ## Delta/Desktop Downloads (Beta)

+Delta/Desktop is well usable and can be operated standalone, without a mobile phone, or in conjunction with Android or iOS.
+See also our [FAQ multiclient](help#multiclient) page.

 For Linux and OSX [you can download from our github release page](https://github.com/deltachat/deltachat-desktop/releases/).

 For a potential Windows install package, we are tracking [progress here, contributions welcome!](https://github.com/deltachat/deltachat-desktop/issues/606)